-After assisting for many years client schools with accreditation, we can attest this list will definitely show you the way.
+After assisting client schools with accreditation for many years, we can attest this list will definitely show you the way.
 Once the accreditation process is started, you will be able to customize the steps included below to accommodate your institution's specifics.

 - Conduct a planning session with key personnel and revise your institution's vision.
 Prepare a list of the programs you would like to add to your current offering in the short and long term.

 - Review the list of approved accrediting agencies by the U.S. Department of Education, and study in detail the eligibility requirements and process for the ones that you consider are a good match.

 - Choose an accrediting agency that will accommodate your institution's growth.
 Review the accreditor's scope and make sure it will still be the best choice when looking at future programs and vision for your institution.